cloudinary-devs/dart_sdk_quick_start/README.md

-Quick start example from the Cloudinary [Dart SDK docs](https://cloudinary.com/documentation/dart_quick_start).
+## Dart Quick Start

+This is a simple Dart quickstart app that uploads an image to Cloudinary and generates a delivery URL with a basic transformation (resize + effect).
+It quickly demonstrates how to use the Cloudinary Dart SDK for uploads and transformations.